BA in the Teaching of Spanish

 In addition to specified course work in the major field, the teacher education student must fulfill certain other requirements as well as maintain a minimum cumulative GPA of 2.50/4.00 in all LAS and General Education requirements and a GPA of 3.00/4.00 or greater in courses for the Teacher Education in Spanish major including education courses.
 For detailed information, see the Program Guide for Teacher Education in Spanish, available from the secondary education coordinator in the Department of Hispanic and Italian Studies.

 The teaching license is not automatically awarded upon successful completion of licensure and degree requirements.
 Before the license is issued, the candidate must file an application for the Illinois teaching license with the Council on Teacher Education.
 The candidate must also pass a series of examinations required by the Illinois State Board of Education.
 The Content Area Test must be passed before the candidate is allowed to student teach.
-The Teacher Performance Assessment (edTPA) must be passed prior to licensure.
 For information on application procedures, contact the Council on Teacher Education located at 412 S. Peoria, Suite 634.
 See the Council on Teacher Education section of the catalog.

 Recommended Plan of Study